douglas444/arm-stream-framework/README.md

 To run one of the reference experiments, choose the respective command line and execute it from the root of the project.
 The output files will be created in the `output` directory in the root of the project.
 If the directory does not exist yet, it will be created.
 You can specify a different destination for the output files by editing the `-Dexec.args` argument in the command line.
+If you get the java.lang.OutOfMemoryError error when executing one of the commands, you may need to add `MAVEN_OPTS="-Xms2G -Xmx8G"` at the beginning of the command line, to set up the minimum and maximum memory size of the Java Heap.

 #### _ARM-MINAS Loose Integration_